Michael Jackson Biography: Songs, Age, Albums, Girlfriend, Net Worth, Family, Sister, Parents, Children, Siblings, Cause Of Death, Wikipedia

 Michael Jackson married twice throughout his lifetime.
 His first marriage was to a beautiful lady named Lisa Marie Presley, who is the daughter of Elvis Presley, in 1994.
 However, this union did not last long, and the duo divorced in 1996.

 Then he married his long-time friend, Debbie Rowe, a dermatology nurse, in 1997.
 The union produced two children named Prince Jackson and Paris Jackson.
 But the duo separated in 1999.
-He also had a third child, Prince Michael Jackson II, from a surrogate mother through artificial insemination.
+He also had a third child, Bigi Jackson, from a surrogate mother through artificial insemination.

 Michael Jackson married Debbie Rowe (1996-1999) and Lisa Marie Presley (1994-2000).